Object-Relational Mapping (ORM) with SignalDB

 SignalDB provides functionality to add methods to collections and item instances to enable ORM-like behavior.
 With this functionality, you can also reactively resolve relationships between items in different collections.

-Adding Static Methods to Collections
+Adding Instance Methods to Collections

 import { Collection } from '@signaldb/core'